1992–93 Ottawa Senators season

-The 1992–93 Ottawa Senators season was the inaugural season of the modern Ottawa Senators.
+The 1992–93 Ottawa Senators season was the first season of the modern Ottawa Senators franchise in the National Hockey League (NHL).
 Despite winning the first game of the regular season on October 8, 1992, the Senators won only nine more en route to their worst season ever.
 The team recorded three NHL records that season: the longest home losing streak of eleven, from October 27 to December 8; the longest road losing streak with a total of 39, from October 10 to April 3 (nearly the whole season) and fewest road wins in a season, with just one victory.

-Off-season

-Team business
+Background

+The second iteration of the Ottawa Senators began in 1989 when Bruce Firestone, Cyril Leeder, and Randy Sexton came together to plan their attempt at acquiring a National Hockey League (NHL) franchise.
+The NHL was looking to add two new franchises by the 1992–93 season and after adding key personnel such as Jim Durrell, and Frank Finnigan from the original Senators franchise, the group submitted their proposal to the NHL.
+On December 6, 1990, the group was awarded a franchise upon payment of a $50 million expansion fee, which required additional investors, led by Rod Bryden.

+In August 1991, Mel Bridgman was named the Senators first general manager.
+While awaiting approval of the Palladium, their planned arena, the Senators agreed with the City of Ottawa to lease the Ottawa Civic Centre in December 1991, to play in for the upcoming season.

+Offseason

-On June 2, 1992, the then city of Kanata gave approval of the Palladium project.
+On June 2, 1992, the then city of Kanata, Ontario, gave approval of the "Palladium" project.
 On June 29, the club held ground-breaking ceremonies for the Palladium project at the site.
 The team was still seeking partners for financing the project and Ogden Corporation would back $120 million in loans on November 11.
 Actual construction would begin in 1994.
 On June 15, Rick Bowness was named as the team's first head coach.
-Bowness was previously a head coach for the original Winnipeg Jets and Boston Bruins.

-On July 29, 1992, team president and former Ottawa mayor, Jim Durrell resigned.

-Expansion and Entry drafts

-Expansion Draft

-The Senators participated in the 1992 NHL Expansion Draft on June 18, 1992, to fill their roster for the 1992–93 NHL Season.

-Entry Draft

-Ottawa's draft picks at the 1992 NHL Entry Draft in Montreal, Quebec.
+Bowness was previously a head coach for the Winnipeg Jets and Boston Bruins.
+He added Alain Vigneault, former coach of the Hull Olympiques of the Quebec Major Junior Hockey League, and E. J. McGuire, former coach of the Maine Mariners of the American Hockey League (AHL) and assistant coach in the NHL with the Chicago Blackhawks and Philadelphia Flyers, as his own assistant coaches.
+Jim Durrell, a former Ottawa mayor who became the team's first president on December 17, 1990, resigned on July 29.